 Salmonellosis is caused by the bacteria Salmonella.
 It can cause diarrhea, fever and abdominal cramps 12 to 72 hours after infection.
 The illness usually lasts four to seven days, and most people recover without treatment, although it can be fatal to those with fragile immune systems.
 About 40,000 human cases of Salmonella infection are reported in the US each year.
 Dogs with Salmonella infections may be lethargic and have diarrhea or bloody diarrhea, fever, and vomiting.
 Some pets will have only decreased appetite, fever and abdominal pain.
 Well animals can be carriers and infect other animals or humans.
 It is possible to contract Samonella from handling contaminated pet food or treats.

 Dog owners should wash their hands after touching dogs who are sick and/or handling their waste.
 If you have a cat, scoop the litter box daily and dispose of the stool in a tightly sealed plastic bag.
-If you have a dog, clean up the stool while on walks or from the yard and dispose of the stool in a tightly sealed plastic bag.
+If you have a dog, clean up its waste while on walks or from the yard and dispose of the stool in a tightly sealed plastic bag.

 To reduce infection risks, you should: